Thai beef soup recipe, so simple and so very delicious

 - Some Spring onion tops – finely sliced;

 - A lime cut into small pieces;

 - Maybe a few more basil sprigs; and

 - One to two small tomatoes are simply cut into quarters.

 - 1 packet of edamame, boiled in nicely salted water for 5 or so minutes then de-shelled to leave the beans;

 - 1 squeeze of lemon juice;

 - 1 heaped teaspoon of corn starch.

-Throw all the above in to a blender and whizz until smooth.
+Throw all the above into a blender and whizz until smooth.
 Looks like mushy peas, but tastes like the King of mushy peas.
-Holy crap I kid you not, this is bloody nice.